-© Commonwealth of Australia 2003 ISBN 0 642 30912 4
+© Commonwealth of Australia 2002 ISBN 0 642 30847 0

 This work is copyright.
-Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Commonwealth.
-Requests and inquiries concerning reproduction and rights should be addressed to Commonwealth Copyright Administration, Department of Communications, Information Technology and the Arts, GPO Box 2154, Canberra ACT 2601 or by email Commonwealth.copyright@dcita.gov.au
+Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Commonwealth available through the Department of Communications, Information Technology and the Arts.
+Requests and inquiries concerning reproduction and rights should be addressed to the Manager, Copyright Services, Info Access, GPO Box 1920, Canberra ACT 2601.